-KemTRACE® Chromium – the first product of its kind on the market – is a safe, proven trace mineral for use in swine, dairy, beef and broiler operations.
-This highly bioavailable, organic source of chromium helps improve glucose utilization for increased cellular energy and function.
+KemTRACE® Chromium is a highly bioavailable, organic source of chromium that helps improve glucose utilization for increased cellular energy and function.
 This results in better animal maintenance, reproduction, growth and immunity.

 The dietary trace element, chromium, is necessary to optimize the activation of the insulin receptor so more glucose can get into the cell.
 Adding supplemental KemTRACE® Chromium to the diet provides the additional chromium for insulin receptor activation.

 A field trial was conducted on an 800-cow Holstein dairy in southeastern Pennsylvania to evaluate the effect of chromium propionate on reproductive performance.
 An increase in pregnancy rate was observed that was driven by an increase in conception rates.

 The research with chromium in dairy cattle since the turn of the century has shown chromium supplementation is beneficial for improving milk yield in transition cows, maintaining milk yield in heat-stressed cows and enhancing reproductive performance in dairy cows.

 A field trial was conducted at a dairy in the Central Valley region of California.
 Approximately 500 cows in second or greater lactation in the high producing group (60-120 DIM) were used.
 The objective was to determine if chromium propionate had a benefit to dairy cows in early to peak lactation.